miishke/mm_dark_theme/README.md

 # MM-dark Theme for IPython and Jupyter notebooks
-This is a customized dark theme, designed not to strain the eyes with bright colors, and it uses colors which help easily find desired code section.<br>
+This is a customized dark theme, designed not to strain the eyes with bright colors, and it uses colors which help easily find desired code section.<br><br>
 In this theme, the current cell is indicated by a side-bar on the left hand side of the page.
 The indicator bar changes color when in editing mode.

 ## Installation